-- " Services are provided prior to determination of a diagnosis, during the assessment period, or prior to determination of whether NSMHS or SMHS access criteria are met; - " Services are not included in an individual treatment plan; (currently only applies to NSMHS; guidance forthcoming for SMHS) - " The child has a co-occurring mental health condition and SUD; or - " NSMHS and SMHS services can be provided concurrently, if those services are coordinated and not duplicated
+- " Services are provided prior to determination of a diagnosis, during the assessment period, or prior to determination of whether NSMHS or SMHS access criteria are met; - " Services are not included in an individual treatment plan; (currently only applies to NSMHS; guidance forthcoming for SMHS) - " The child has a co-occurring mental health condition and SUD; or - " NSMHS and SMHS services can be provided concurrently, if the mental health plan and managed care plan coordinate to provide the services and ensure they are not duplicated (each plan would only be responsible for the services they are providing).
+See the No Wrong Door for Mental Health Services Webinar (slide 17) for more information regarding providing concurrent services.